singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc config userinit

+When you create a user settings file (or provide a custom settings file one off to the client) the shpc default settings will be read first, and then updated by your file.
+We do this so that if the default file updates and your user settings is missing a variable, we still use the default.
 The defaults in either file are likely suitable for most.
 For any configuration value that you might set, the following variables are available to you:

  - ``$install_dir``: the shpc folder